mbuesch/letmein/README.md

-# letmein - Authenticated port knocking
+# letmein - Authenticated port/firewall knocking

 Letmein is a simple port knocker with a simple and secure authentication mechanism.
 It can be used to harden against pre-authentication attacks on services like SSH, VPN, IMAP and many more.